 Slide 7: Survey Scoring

-Distribute eSchool, Conflict Management Style Scoresheet (2018) to all participants.
+Distribute Global College of PME, Conflict Management Style Scoresheet to all participants.
 This worksheet will be completed independently.

 Before we move into the use of conflict management styles, it is time to score your survey.

 Take a few minutes and tally your results on this worksheet.
 Once everyone in your small group has scored their survey feel free to discuss: